By Yeipyeng Kwa

 Reflecting the golden rays of the midday su…”

 “Ahah, so you’re here” a familiar voice breaks through my soliloquy —my best friend, Yusuf’s voice.
 I lift up my eyes to find him, a fake smile tugging the corners of my lips and a genuine one spreading across his face, as he strides towards me.
-He takes his place besides me and begins to say,
+He takes his place beside me and begins to say,

 “I thought you weren’t at school this past week because you were ill.
 After school today, I visited your family compound to see you but on getting there, your mother told me to find you by the stream”